interlockledger/pyiltags/README.md

 [InterlockLedger ILTags](https://github.com/interlockledger/specification/tree/master/ILTags)
 TLV encoding.

+It implements all tags defined by the standard, each one with proper interfaces to manipulate their data.
+It can also handle any non standard tag as instances of `ILRawTag`.

+Furthermore, the provided API allows the implementation of new tags from ground up or by reusing one of the existing standard tags with new IDs.

 ## Requirements

 This program was developed for Python 3.8 or higher (it may work on older versions).
 No